French Bulldog Ear Cleaning: 2026 Proven Step-by-Step Guide

 Can I use baby wipes?

-Baby wipes are pH 5.5; dog ears 6.2–7.0.
+Baby wipes are pH 5.5; dog ears are 6.2–7.0.
 Your yeast says “thank you” and doubles headcount overnight.
+Use pH-neutral veterinary wipes only.

 My Frenchie hides under the couch at the sight of bottles—any hacks?